You must live in Arizona to adopt one of our dogs. Seasonal residents are encouraged to apply, but are considered on a case-by-case basis.

 Once your form and fee have been received, a volunteer from our Home Visit Team will be assigned your application.
 Your assigned Home Visit Team member will work with you to schedule a home visit and interview.

 Veterinary and References Check

 The Home Visit team will contact your veterinary office to learn more about how you have cared for your pets.
 Your personal references help us learn more about you from the people who know you best.
 Great personal references are often neighbors, or family or friends who have been to your home frequently and/or are familiar with your current or previous pets.

 Your Home Visit

-Your Home Visit Volunteer will come to your home to meet you and your family in the home you will be caring for your future Lab.
+Your Home Visit will be virtual or in person at this time.
+The volunteer will need to have a tour of your home and meet you and your family in the home where you will be caring for your future Lab.
 All members of the household must be present for the home visit.
 The home visit volunteer will answer questions you have about our rescue and adoption process.